Diagram of the human vertebral column

 Answer: Strictly, it is better to say that there are 126 named bones in the appendicular skeleton.
 That is the minimum number of bones in every normal, complete, human appendicular skeleton.
 However, there may be additional (un-named) bones in some appendicular skeletons, e.g. extra sesamoid bones that sometimes form in the hands and feet.
 For information about specific types of bones see the page about bone types.

-See also the page about how many bones in the human body ?
-Information about the structure and functions of bones, cranial and facial bones, bones of the feet and hands, bone markings and skeletal disorders are also included on this website.
+See also notes about how many bones in the human body ?, the structure and functions of bones, cranial and facial bones, bones of the feet and hands, bone markings and skeletal disorders.